-Agency partnerships, clusters, and aggregators have become popular routes for insurance professionals looking to grow their businesses, leverage additional resources, or share risk.
-Whether you’re a seasoned insurance veteran or new to exploring these opportunities, entering an agency partnership is not a decision to take lightly.
+Choosing the right agency partnership growth strategy is a major decision for insurance professionals looking to expand their businesses, leverage additional resources, or share risk.
+Whether you’re a seasoned insurance veteran or new to exploring these opportunities, entering an agency partnership is not something to take lightly.
 In many ways, it’s like a business marriage—serious, long-term, and requiring careful consideration.

 Given the complexity of these arrangements, it’s natural to have numerous questions before making any commitments.
-Below are three crucial questions to help guide your decision-making process and give you a better understanding of what lies ahead.
+Below are three key questions to guide your decision-making process and help you better understand what lies ahead.

 1. Who Pays My Commissions?